tlverse/causalglm/README.md

 # causalGLM (Actively being developed.)

 Basic simulations have been run to test the 95% CI coverage of the methods.
-Simulations suggest that the methods work.
+Simulations suggest that the most of the methods work (except coxph).
 However, more extensive testing is needed to ensure there are no bugs.

 Use with caution.